 Thesis Title: Talent Identification and Development in British South Asian Women and Girls in Cricket

 My research project aims to provide a greater understanding of the talent identification and development process in elite youth cricket and to support enhanced recruitment and retainment of South Asian cricketers in England and Wales.
-In addition to this, I strive to identify the possible factors contributing to the disparity in representation of British South Asians within recreational and elite cricket in England and Wales.
+In addition to this, I strive to identify the possible factors contributing to the disparity in representation of British South Asian females within recreational and elite cricket in England and Wales.

 Having worked in the field of equity, diversity, and inclusion for almost a decade, I found that many sports organisations attribute low participation and representation to cultural factors alone, whereas in fact, structural barriers are the primary cause of these issues.

-My goal as a researcher is to create high-quality research, positively impacting cricket and society, and establishing myself as an expert in the field of talent development.
+My goal as a researcher is to create high-quality research, positively impacting cricket and society, whilst establishing myself as an expert in the field of talent development.
 I want to see a fairer sporting world that celebrates individuals to be their authentic selves.